 online Course for health professionals & Patients

-We are creating a continued medical education (CME) online course for health professionals who want to learn how to diagnose and treat mind-body disorders.
-Led by David Clarke, MD (PPDA President) and Jessica Shahinian (Outreach Director), the course utilizes multiple real-world case studies to challenge participants to conduct a stress evaluation, treat the patient on the basis of empathy, and be capable of curing chronic conditions that were previously thought to be incurable.
-Our online course will be available Summer 2019.
-Learn more about the course, instructors and watch module 1 of 13.
+We created a continuing education online course series for health professionals who want to learn how to better diagnose and treat mind-body disorders.
+Led by David Clarke, MD (PPDA President) and Jessica Shahinian (Executive Director), the course utilizes multiple real-world case studies to challenge participants to conduct a stress evaluation, treat the patient on the basis of empathy, and be able to eliminate (not just manage) chronic pain and medically unexplained symptoms!
+The course series is engaging and easy to understand, making it a valuable recovery resource for patients.
+Enroll Now!

 ppd text book